Josiah-tan/quick-projects-nvim/README.md

 # Usage (medium)

-- if you want to you set your own remaps
+- if you want to you can set your own remaps
 - here is a remap that does the same thing:

 ```viml